dev-satyamjha/AuraTrack/README.md

 ## 🚀 Setup & Execution in 5 Commands

 Ensure **Docker** and **`uv`** are installed.
 If not, `pip` works as a fallback for Step 3.
+> **Important Pre-requisite**: Ensure all video feeds are placed directly inside the `pipeline/` directory before executing the batch script.

 ```bash
 # 1. Clone the repository and enter the directory